xr20241/final-project-bertiga/README.md

 Our final project is on 8thWall.
 We can't figure out know how to export/download the files from 8thwall project, so we can't push the project on this github.
 We will list our 8thwall project in this link::
 - [Bertiga Project](https://www.8thwall.com/hadziq/darvin-try-studio/project)

-And our push contribution (8thwall peoject history):
+And our push contribution (8thwall project history):
 - [Bertiga's Project History](https://www.8thwall.com/hadziq/darvin-try-studio/history)